-For remote proctored exams that have a standard duration of 90 minutes or less, no toilet break is possible.
+For remote proctored exams that have a duration of 90 minutes or less, a toilet break is not allowed.

 Whether a toilet break is allowed is based on the standard duration of an exam.
 If you are given extra time to take your exam, you are not allowed to go to the toilet more often.

 We do our most to protect your privacy.
 Online proctoring is not a new application.
 WUR has 7 years of experience and with the GDPR (General Data Protection Regulation) the procedures even became stricter to further ensure privacy.

 WUR is accountable for the data of students, therefore there are contracts with PSI with our own terms and conditions.
 These contracts are currently being updated further to include the latest regulations and good practices concerning privacy.
 PSI has restrictions to look at the data and is not able to share the data with others, except for those partners who are needed to support the provided services.
 These parties are part of the agreements, and must fulfill the same obligations as PSI.

 Additional actions include a privacy impact assessment, information security assessments, privacy and retention period statements PSI is of course involved and cooperates with WUR to ensure privacy as well as functionality.